CWHP Home | Alphabetical Index | Topical Index

 in Brookline and became the Brookline Hospital.
 The hospital ultimately closed

 the OBS unit.
-Emily, having prepared herself with further training, passed
+Emily, having prepared herself with further training, passed the

-the examination, became a Licensed Practical Nurse, and joined the staff of
+examination, became a Licensed Practical Nurse, and joined the staff of the

-of service there, she retired.
+service there, she retired.

 Her